maovidal/buildroot_intel_stick_STK1AW32SC/README.md

 This container has 2 volumes at `/root/buildroot/dl` and `/buildroot_output`.
 Buildroot downloads all data to the first volume, the last volume is used as build cache, cross compiler and build results.
-Then, in your host, you'll find the folder `images` and  `target` (The last one provided just to ease checking the building process).

-4. Setup the external folder and load the default configuration:
+4. Setup the new external folder and load the default configuration:

 ``` shell
 ./scripts/run.sh make BR2_EXTERNAL=/root/buildroot/external_is menuconfig
 ./scripts/run.sh make intelstick_defconfig
 ```

-That replaces the parent external folder of this fork.
+As a result, in your host, those are the two relevant folders to be working on:

+- `external_is`: the new external folder with the configs and other related files for this Intel Stick board.
+- `images`: with your valuable results.

+Also, the `target` folder is provided just to ease checking the building process.

 # Usage